-Lockheed Martin is committed to a program of philanthropy that supports the Corporation’s strategic business goals and invests in the quality of life in the communities where our employees work and live.
+Lockheed Martin is committed to a program of philanthropy that supports the Corporation’s strategic business goals, primarily in the focus areas of science, technology, engineering and mathematics (STEM) education and military and veteran causes.

 Lockheed Martin’s philanthropic activities are administered by the communications representatives at the Corporation's operating units around the country and at corporate headquarters.

 In general, philanthropic contributions to national initiatives and organizations are made from corporate headquarters and contributions to local programs are made by Lockheed Martin sites close to the program.

 Organization/Grant Seeker Requirements

 Applications are accepted year-round.
 Evaluations are typically performed quarterly.
 Some grant applications may not be able to be considered until the next year's budget cycle, particularly those received in the second half of the year.

 To be considered for grant funding, organizations must meet all of the following criteria:

 - Apply through Lockheed Martin’s online CyberGrants system.